Pooka!: Reception

 In a more mixed assessment, RogerEbert.com's Brian Tallerico gave the episode a rating of 2 ½ stars out of 4 and said, "While I admire its ambition, "Pooka!" kind of wears out its welcome before it's over."
 He added however that, "Still, there’s artistry at work in "Pooka!" that was lacking in the first two films, and the series is heading in the right direction, earning a half-star more from me with each release.
 At this rate, they'll be making masterpieces by Easter."
 In an outright negative appraisal, Film School Rejects' Rob Hunter criticized the episode saying, "The film’s overly surreal nature also makes it too clear where things are heading.
 We might not know the specifics, but regular viewers of genre fare will see the third act coming many miles away.
 Again, it’s stretched out to a length beyond what the narrative can handle — it would have made for a killer episode of Monsters (1988-1990) — and threatens to leave viewers dancing between expectation and frustration.
 They’ll know what’s coming and wish it was there sooner."
 In a separate unfavorable evaluation, Bleeding Cool's Jeremy Konrad was very critical of the episode saying that, "This was a frustrating watch from beginning to end and the payoff was not worth it.
 While a step up visually, this is going to end up being one of the weaker entries in the series.
 The nice thing about anthologies though is that there is always the next one."

 Sequel

 A sequel to Pooka! aired as part of season two of Into the Dark on April 4, 2020 called Pooka Lives!
 The story is about a bunch of friends (portrayed by Felicia Day, Malcolm Barrett, Jonah Ray, and Lyndie Greenwood) who knew each other from high school create their own holiday and an internet meme revolving around the toy Pooka, the history of its creation, as well as an urban legend revolving around the homicide of its creator (portrayed by Rachel Bloom) who was fired from the toy company that she worked at.
-When the Pooka Challenge goes viral on the internet, events turn into a living nightmare as murderous versions of Pooka start to come to life.
+When the Pooka Challenge goes viral on the internet, events turn into a living nightmare as murderous versions of Pooka come to life.